jtran071/webscraping/tutorial.md

 ### Web scraping and Wget

-To download a webpage we use `wget [url]` and view the downloaded content with an editor.
+To download a webpage we use [wget] (http://www.gnu.org/software/wget/manual/wget.html) and view the downloaded content with an editor.
 In our example, we will be searching for chicken recipes on [allrecipes.com] (allrecipes.com) and compiling it into a single file.
 First, we need to download all of the recipes off the website, but that is *a lot* of recipes to download as well as other irrelevant content.
-To narrow it down to only chicken we can specify the regular expression (regex) in our command.
+To narrow it down to only chicken we can specify the regular expression ([regex] (https://github.com/mikeizbicki/ucr-cs100/tree/2015spring/textbook/tools/bash/regex)) in our command.

 ```wget -q -r -c -np -nc --accept-regex allrecipes.com/Recipe/.*Chicken.* allrecipes.com```
 so we need to explain why we chose these flags and